 (f) The person who filed the petition under par. (a) has the burden of proving by clear and convincing evidence that he or she satisfies the criteria specified in par. (a) 1., 1m. and 2.
-In deciding whether the person has satisfied the criterion specified in par. (a) 2., the court may consider any of the following: 1.
-The ages, at the time of the violation, of the person who filed the petition and the victim of the crime that is the subject of the petition.
+In deciding whether the person has satisfied the criterion specified in par. (a) 2., the court may consider any of the following: 2.
+The relationship between the person who filed the petition and the victim of the crime that is the subject of the petition.